BroadbandForum/usp/specification/messages/add/readme.md

 `map<string, string> unique_key_map`

-This element contains a map of key/value pairs for all supported parameters that are part of any of this Object's unique keys.
+This element contains a map of the local name and value for each supported parameter that is part of any of this Object's unique keys.

 **R-ADD.5** - If the Controller did not include some or all of a unique key that the Agent supports in the `param_setting_list` element, the Agent MUST assign values to the unique key(s) and return them in the `unique_key_map`.